-Registrars: observed maliciously registered domains per new domain registration
+Registrars: observed maliciously registered domains per new domain registration About this metric

 This metric is intended to show the relationship between new registrations and observed malicious registration abuse.
-If the number of observed malicious domain names is a significant proportion of newly registered domain names, it may be an indication that a registrar should consider mechanisms to prevent incoming maliciously registered domains, for example, by utilizing improved fraud prevention techniques.5
+If the number of observed malicious domain names is a significant proportion of newly registered domain names, it may be an indication that a registrar should consider mechanisms to prevent incoming maliciously registered domains, for example, by utilizing improved fraud prevention techniques.
+[5]